God Only Knows: Cover versions

-"God Only Knows" has been covered by a wide variety of artists that includes Andy Williams, Neil Diamond, Olivia Newton-John, Glen Campbell, David Bowie,Toni Tennille, Joss Stone, Mandy Moore, Michael Stipe, Rivers Cuomo, JR JR, and Taylor Swift.
+"God Only Knows" has been covered by a wide variety of artists that includes Andy Williams, Neil Diamond, Olivia Newton-John, Glen Campbell, David Bowie, Toni Tennille, Joss Stone, Mandy Moore, Michael Stipe, Rivers Cuomo, JR JR, Avenged Sevenfold, Taylor Swift, Judie Tzuke, and Wilson Phillips.
 In 2007, Lyle Lovett performed a rendition of the song during Wilson's Kennedy Center Honor commemoration.
 Wilson later said it was "the best version I ever heard, including the Beach Boys."
+In 2025, Sting and Dave Matthews both performed the song at their concerts in Germany and Cincinnati, Ohio respectively in tribute to Brian Wilson, shortly after the news of his passing.

 BBC Music version

 To commemorate the launch of BBC Music, a cover version of the song was simulcast across BBC television and radio channels on October 7, 2014.
 It featured an assortment of artists (including Wilson himself) that were collectively credited as the Impossible Orchestra.
 The music video, directed by François Rousselet, showed the artists in lavish, fantastical computer generated settings.
 The track was released the following day as a charity single for Children in Need 2014.

-Wilson said: "All of the artists did such a beautiful job [...]
+Wilson said: "All of the artists did such a beautiful job ...
 I can't thank them enough, I'm just honored that 'God Only Knows' was chosen.
 'God Only Knows' is a very special song.
 An extremely spiritual song and one of the best I've ever written."
 However, the promotion drew much of the same criticisms that were afforded to the BBC's 1997 version of "Perfect Day".

 Accompanied by the BBC Concert Orchestra, each of the following performers are listed in order of appearance, singing vocals unless otherwise specified:

 Lauren Laverne, Gareth Malone, and Zane Lowe also appear in the video.